 6. Install a Business-Grade Firewall

 A firewall monitors and controls all network traffic entering and leaving your business.
 A business-grade firewall provides much stronger protection than the basic firewall built into your router.
-It can block malicious websites, prevent unauthorised access, and alert you to suspicious activity on your network.

 Get a Free Security Assessment